open-policy-agent/opa-envoy-plugin/README.md

 ## Quick Start

-The OPA-Istio plugin is tested with Istio v1.0.6.
-Currently Istio v1.1.0 and later not supported.
+This section assumes you are testing with Istio v1.1.0 or later.

 This section assumes you have Istio deployed on top of Kubernetes.
-See Istio's [Quick Start](https://archive.istio.io/v1.0/docs/setup/kubernetes/quick-start/) page to get started.
+See Istio's [Quick Start](https://istio.io/docs/setup/kubernetes/install/kubernetes/) page to get started.

 1. Install OPA-Istio.